The withdrawal of the United Kingdom from the EU

 As a result of this change, rights and obligations deriving from import and export licences issued by the European Union will expire in the United Kingdom as of the end of the transition period.
 Similarly, rights and obligations deriving from import and export licences issued by the licensing authorities of the United Kingdom will expire in the European Union.

 There will, however, be an exception for licences issued in the framework of WTO tariff rate quotas.

 WTO tariff rate quotas

-To prepare for the withdrawal of the United Kingdom, the UK and EU are following the appropriate WTO procedures to establish their respective quantitative commitments.
+To prepare for the withdrawal of the United Kingdom, the UK and EU have followed the appropriate WTO procedures to establish their respective quantitative commitments, which will apply as of the end of the transition period.
 Most notably the tariff rate quotas (TRQs) will require certain adjustments to reflect the withdrawal of the United Kingdom from the Union.
 For the EU’s WTO tariff rate quotas, the EU and the UK envisage an apportionment based on historic trade flows.

 As part of the preparedness exercise for the United Kingdom's withdrawal from the European Union, Regulation (EU) 2019/216 provides a basis for the apportionment of tariff rate quotas included in the schedule of concessions and commitments of the Union annexed to the GATT 1994.
 The apportionment of the tariff quotas will be implemented by Regulation (EU) 2019/386 and affect the validity of import licenses issued before the date of United Kingdom's withdrawal from the European Union, as follows: